-Each pupil will be set one homework task each week.
-This should take approximately 40 minutes to complete.
-This could either take the form of written exercises using textbooks or worksheets, open-ended tasks, or an online activity.
-In Year 11 they also work extensively on exam techniques
+Pupils will be set two pieces of homework per week, each taking approximately 30 to 35 minutes, set via Google Classroom.
+They could either take the form of written problem-solving exercises using textbooks or worksheets, open-ended tasks, or online homework.

-We will use the Michael White 4-9 Higher GCSE textbook and pupils are expected to bring this, a pen, pencil, ruler, protractor, a pair of compasses and a scientific calculator (Casio fx-83GTCW) to every lesson.
-In addition to the Google Classroom for their class, students on the higher tier course have access to a Google Classroom called Maths IGCSE Higher Revision, a rich source of information including revision booklets and past papers, which is a fluid resource that is added to across the year in a way that helps students plan their revision and develop independent study skills.
+We will use the Chris Pearce Edexcel International GCSE textbook and pupils are expected to bring this, a pen, pencil, ruler, protractor, a pair of compasses and a scientific calculator (Casio fx-83GTCW) to every lesson.
+Students should make good use of their Google Classroom area which, as well as being used to set homework, is a rich source of information including revision booklets and past papers.
+This Classroom is a fluid resource that is updated across the year in a way that helps students plan their revision and develop independent study skills.